Summary

 The Orcs of Middle-earth are a constant enemy throughout Lord of the Rings history, but they weren’t all created equal.
 There is a wide variety within this race, with variances depending on the region where the Orcs live, how they were bred, and their role within their respective hoards.
 Tolkien described these beings, like the rest of his Middle-earth races, in The Lord of the Rings but elaborated on their differences in his various notes, letters, and works such as The Silmarillion, creating a relatively complete picture of the different types of Orcs.

-- The Equalizer 3 Ending Explained, Plot, Cast, Trailer, and More
+- Kohrra Ending Explained, Release Date, Plot, Cast, Trailer and More

 The Orcs of Lord of the Rings is a topic of debate among Tolkien enthusiasts since the author had different accounts of where they originally came from.
 A popular version of the story is that the Dark Lord Morgoth captured Elves shortly after they awoke in Middle-earth and corrupted them with his evil until they became something else entirely.
 These early Orcs then multiplied, spreading throughout the land.
 In the early days, they followed Morgoth.
 Later, it was the Dark Lord Sauron to whom most were loyal.
 Regardless of their master, Lord of the Rings Orcs are wholly and entirely evil, irrespective of their type.